People who work (free or paid) for a church are often exposed to confidential information.

 Control access to confidential and sensitive information.

-The are many responsibilities that come with managing a church office but one of the most significant is creating an environment that protects and safeguards employee, member, and volunteer sensitive information.
+The are many responsibilities that come with managing a church office.
+Still, one of the most significant is creating an environment that protects and safeguards sensitive employee, member, and volunteer information.